anshbytecode/Sage-and-Stamp--Ai-Recipe-Management-System/README.md

-# Sage & Stamp — AI Recipe Management System
+# 🍽️Sage & Stamp — AI Recipe Management System

 Sage & Stamp is an AI-powered recipe management and recommendation system that helps users add, organize, and discover recipes based on ingredients, cuisine type, and user preferences.